komshija/SOA/README.md

 - **co-sensor-microservice** - Service that simulates senosr work by randomly sending CO data to datamicroservice.
 Also has routs for setting send (reading) interval and getting sensor information.
 - **no2-sensor-microservice** - Service that simulates sensor work by randomly sending NO2 data to datamicroservice only when the value is greater by a certain amount than the previously read value (decided by threshold).
 Also has routs for setting send (reading) interval and threshold and getting sensor information.
 - **cep** - Analytics service which is subscribed on `device/co/messages` and `device/no2/messages` topics.
 It analyzes recived data and publishes alerts on `device/co/command` and `device/no2/command` topics depending on data type.
 - **commandmicroservice** - Service that is subscribed on `device/co/command` and `device/no2/command` topics.
-When alert arrives, it gives out a command for the actuators on sensors depending on the alert type.
+When alert arrives, it gives out a command for the actuators on sensors depending on the alert type and generates notification for dashboard.

 ## Routes
 API Gateway rout URL is on http://localhot:3500/